Kazuki Kagohashi

 About

-Dr. Kaz Kagohashi is a Visiting Fellow at the Fenner School for Environment and Society, Australian National University (ANU), and an Associate Professor at the Faculty of Global Liberal Studies, Nanzan University, Japan.
-He also has a concurrent position as a Research Fellow at Nanzan University Institute for Social Ethics and has led the "Social Resilience" research project since 2015.
-He has also been a Board Member of Global Landcare since 2021.
+Dr Kaz Kagohashi is an Honorary Senior Lecturer at the Fenner School of Environment and Society, Australian National University (ANU), and a Professor at the Faculty of Global Liberal Studies, Nanzan University, Japan.
+He also holds a concurrent position as an Associate Research Fellow at Nanzan University Institute for Social Ethics and has led the "Social Resilience" research project since 2015.
+He has been a Board Member of Global Landcare since 2021.

-Kaz received his Ph.D. from Kyoto University in 2012.
-His thesis was on the theoretical and practical investigation of drought adaptation that occurred in the 1990s in Japan.
-After doing a post-doc at Nanzan University Institute for Social Ethics and a research fellow at the Graduate School of Economics of Kyoto University, he was a Senior Lecturer at Nanzan University from 2015 to 2018.
-He has been an Associate Professor at Nanzan University and has taught sustainability studies courses at the Faculty of Global Liberal Studies since 2018.
+Kaz received his PhD from Kyoto University in 2012.
+His thesis examined the theoretical and practical dimensions of drought adaptation in Japan during the 1990s.
+Following a postdoctoral position at the Nanzan University Institute for Social Ethics and a research fellowship at the Graduate School of Economics, Kyoto University, he served as a Senior Lecturer at Nanzan University from 2015 to 2018.
+Since 2026, he has been a Professor at Nanzan University, teaching sustainability studies courses at the Faculty of Global Liberal Studies.

 Affiliations